Scott-Zeta/ICS_Generator/README.md

 ### Read and Research

 - [Discussed with other about the app architecture design on Functional Programming Meetup Social Drinks Event](./Documentation/Dev_Log/discussion_file_delivery.md)

+## Day 9 06/05/2024

+### Finshed

+- Azure ORC moduel testcase

+- Removed the native Tesseract solution, as it can not reach expected performance

+### Doing

+- Do research and implementation on further NLP model service